tracyhatemice/squid2radius/README.md

 ### --seek_time

 The script will read the squid access log file (using `--logfile_path` argument, defaults to `/var/log/squid/access.log`), filter the entries based on the specified time range (`--seek_time`), and then send the accounting data to the RADIUS server using the pyrad library.
+Could be handy in combination with hourly cronjob.

 ### --rotation